trashbus99/profork/README.md

 Also big thanks to **Kron4ek** for the **Conty (Arch) container**, and to **IVAN-HC** and **Srevinsaju** for their AppImage builds that made integration smoother.

-All other components, tools, or assets are under their respective licenses.
+See upstream software source regarding any other licenses.

 ---